64octets/exchangelib/README.md

 Introduction
 =====
-This package endeavours to provide a consistent interface in Python to a variety of Bitcoin exchange APIs.
+This is a project to provide a consistent interface to a variety of Bitcoin exchange APIs in Python.

 Note that it currently requires Twisted.